Explore health content from A to Z.

 I need information about...

 Even if your child is healthy, keep bringing him or her in for yearly checkups.
-These visits ensure your child’s health is protected with scheduled vaccinations as well as making sure your child’s growth and development is progressing appropriately.
+These visits ensure your child’s health is protected with scheduled vaccinations and health screenings.
+Your child's health care provider will also check his or her growth and development.
 This sheet describes some of what you can expect.

 Here are some topics you, your child, and the health care provider may want to discuss during this visit: